solr-cool/solr-bmax-queryparser/README.md

 * `bmax.inspect` (boolean) – Use the local term inspection cache to validate term query clauses.
 Default is `false`.
 * `bmax.inspect.build` (boolean) – Build a local term inspection cache using the given `qf`.
 Default is `false`
-* `bmax.inspect.maxterms` (integer) – Max numbers of distinct field terms to include a field in the term inspection cache.
-Default is `4096`.

 In order to use the feature, create a custom Solr cache `bmax.fieldTermCache`.
 The cache entries will be saved as [Dictomaton FSTs](https://github.com/danieldk/dictomaton) in order to consume as less heap as possible.